giis-uniovi/retorch-llm-rp/README.md

 3. `retorch-llm-rp/src/main/resources`: contains all the necessary inputs for the prompts: scenarios, test cases and user requirements as well as the examples.

+The naming conventions are :

+- **Test Scenarios given as output**  are named using the number of research question as well as the OpenAI model and prompting technique (e.g., RQ1-TestScenarios-GPT4oCOT).
+- **System Test Cases given as output**  are named using the number of research question, followed by a traceability letter ( e.g. A,B,C or D) and the test case requested (e.g., RQ2-B-AccessCourseViewClasses).
+- **Prompt Inputs** are named with the word `input*` followed by the type of input (e.g. inputSystemTestCases.txt, inputTestScenarioExample.txt etc.)

 ## Experimental Subject